leiyangleon/FSH/docs/reference.md

   	[--numLooks] (int) - number of looks in the correlation estimation (default=20)

-  	[--noiselevel] (float) - sensor thermal noise level (ALOS’s value hardcoded as default if no value provided)
+  	[--noiselevel] (float) - sensor thermal noise level (ALOS-1/-2’s values hardcoded as default if no other value provided)

   	[--flag_proc] (int) - flag for InSAR processor selection (choose 0 for ROI_PAC or 1 for ISCE, default=0)